 We conducted a number of scenario analyses.
 First, we estimated costs, outcomes, and incremental cost-effectiveness ratios from a modified societal perspective (i.e., including direct and indirect costs).
-We varied the baseline attack rate from one to 10 attacks per month, holding all other parameters constant to examine the impact on the incremental cost-effectiveness ratios.
-We estimated, for each intervention, the baseline attack rate that would yield incremental costeffectiveness ratios in line with the following WTP thresholds: \$50,000, \$100,000, \$150,000, \$250,000, and \$500,000 per QALY gained.
+We varied the baseline attack rate from one to ten attacks per month, holding all other parameters constant to examine the impact on the incremental cost-effectiveness ratios.
+We estimated, for each intervention, the baseline attack rate that would yield incremental cost-effectiveness ratios in line with the following WTP thresholds: \$50,000, \$100,000, \$150,000, \$250,000, and \$500,000 per QALY gained.

 Additionally, we performed threshold analyses by systematically altering the price of the interventions to estimate the maximum prices that would correspond to WTP thresholds of \$50,000, \$100,000, \$150,000, \$200,000, \$300,000, and \$500,000 per QALY.
+We also estimated incremental cost effectiveness ratios applying wholesale acquisition costs (WAC) for all drugs in all administration settings.